-On April 13, 2026, Virginia Governor Abigail Spanberger signed HB 69/SB 240 into law.
+On April 13, 2026, Virginia Governor Abigail Spanberger signed HB 69/SB 240 into law, which amends the Virginia Retail Franchising Act (the “Act”).
 This law bans the offer or sale of a franchise in Virginia containing a post-term non-compete provision, effective July 1, 2026.
 Existing franchise agreements and those entered into on or before June 30, 2026, are not affected by the new law.
+In addition, any franchise agreement offered or entered into pursuant to the Act will be governed by the Virginia law.

 Background